antomagu/ActiveVolcanoes/README.md

 - <b>Microsoft Power BI</b>

 <h2>Data transformation and Data preparation:</h2>
-Data was taken from Kaggel profiles with data available for use, in csv files Power Bi and Power Query were used for data cleaning
+Data was taken from Kaggel profiles with data available for use, in csv files, Power Bi and Power Query were used for data cleaning
 <p align="center">
 Uncleaned Data: <br/>